The Fan Energy Index changes how we think about fans

 Meet the Fan Energy Index

 Conversely, under the most common existing metric, known as the Fan Efficiency Grade (or FEG), a designer might select a fan based on a set efficiency metric at a condition that may not apply.
-For example, let’s say a designer chooses a fan based on its standard FEG, which says it is 92% efficient.
-However, when applied to the actual conditions of the building, the fan only operates at 80% efficiency.
+For example, let’s say a designer chooses a fan based on its standard FEG, which says it is 92 percent efficient.
+However, when applied to the actual conditions of the building, the fan only operates at 80 percent efficiency.

 What’s next for the Fan Energy Index?

-When our research is complete, we expect to use these results to help developers, designers, and utilities prepare to put the FEI into practice.
-For now, we feel it’s important to educate building operators, facility managers, and designers on the big changes that will soon be blowing their way.
+For our part, we feel it’s important to educate building operators, facility managers, and designers on the big changes that will soon be blowing their way.